WGOW (AM)

 WGOW (1150 kHz) is a commercial AM radio station in Chattanooga, Tennessee.
-It is owned by Cumulus Media, and broadcasts a talk radio format.
+It is owned by Cumulus Media, and broadcasts a news/talk format.
 Cumulus also owns 102.3 WGOW-FM, which simulcasts some shows shared with 1150 WGOW, but has its own schedule most of the day.
 The radio studios and offices are on Pineville Drive in Chattanooga.

 By day, WGOW transmits with 5,000 watts non-directional, but at night, to avoid interfering with other stations on 1150 AM, WGOW reduces power to 1,000 watts and uses a directional antenna with a three-tower array.
 The transmitter is on Daugherty Lane in Chattanooga's Moccasin Bend neighborhood, near the Tennessee River.

 Programming

 Weekdays begin with a local news and information show, "The Morning Press," hosted by Jim Reynolds, Kevin West and Brian Joyce.
 The rest of the schedule is made up of nationally syndicated conservative talk programs, mostly from co-owned Westwood One: Chris Plante, Dan Bongino, Michael Knowles, Ben Shapiro, Mark Levin, John Batchelor.
 Heard overnight and early mornings are Red Eye Radio and America in the Morning.

 Weekends feature shows on money, health and technology.
 Weekend programs include Kim Komando, Jim Bohannon, Free Talk Live and Tom Sullivan.
 WGOW is an affiliate of the Tennessee Titans Radio Network.
 Most hours begin with world and national news from ABC Radio News.